realzjc/HealthMate/README.md

 **HealthMate**: An intelligent multi-agent system designed to provide holistic health advice, personalized plans, and helpful resources, all through a friendly chat interface.

-**Your personal health assistant available 24/7, ready to guide you on fitness, nutrition, and mental well-bein**.
+**Your personal health assistant available 24/7, ready to guide you on fitness, nutrition, and mental well-being !!**.
 <!--
 Whether you're looking to get fit, eat healthier, or manage stress, HealthMate acts as your knowledgeable guide, orchestrating specialized AI agents to deliver the best possible support. -->